KamilDzikowski/SwitchEscape/README.md

 # SwitchEscape

-This is an entirely original (including graphic) example platformer game created with C++ and the allegro game engine.
+This is an entirely original (including graphic) simple platformer game created with C++ and the allegro game engine.

 # How to run locally?